A-Crow-Nowhere/MalariAPI/scripts/blast/README.md

 The code is a reactiation and automated workflow of the steps described in Liu et al.; [Found here](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-021-00889-9#availability-of-data-and-materials)
 ---

-##Copy and paste chunk by chunk into bash:
+## Copy and paste chunk by chunk into bash:

+### Create environment and construct database (skip if done prevoiusly, takes ~5-10 minutes)
 ```bash
 cd~
 cd envs/yaml